maoratar1/SLAM/README.md

 So solving Bundle adjustment, under our assumptions, is actually solving the Least square problem.
 Recall that solving a Least square problem is done iteratively where in each iteration we find the best step to step in to minimize our function.
-In practice we will use gtsam's implementation of the Levenberg-Marquardt algorithm which one can think about it as a mixture of Gradient descent and Gauss-Newton algorithms.
+In practice, we will use gtsam's implementation of the Levenberg-Marquardt algorithm which one can think about it as a mixture of Gradient descent and Gauss-Newton algorithms.